 - A permanent resident US immigration visa (in conjunction with a Green Card) authorizes a Lawful Permanent Resident (LPR) of the United States to live, study and work in the USA for an unlimited length of time, receive various benefits and provides the option to apply for American citizenship once certain criteria have been met.
 The US immigration visa is stamped inside of the passport of a new permanent resident to permit initial entry into the United States, however, it is the Permanent Resident Card (referred to as a Green Card) that is carried long-term as an official form of identification and proof of Lawful Permanent Resident (LPR) status.

 - A temporary non-immigrant visa is stamped inside of the passport of a foreign national and allows him/her to live in the USA for a limited period of time (for example, up to 1-5 years, depending on the US visa and other factors) and for particular purposes.
 Many temporary non-immigrant US visas authorize a foreign national to legally work in the USA and may have an option for eligible family members to also live in America.
 Other temporary non-immigrant US visas only permit an individual to stay in the United States for a specified period of time, but do not permit them to work in the USA.
+Please note that the USAFIS Organization does not help clients apply for a US tourist visa.

 For each of these two categories, there are several US visa programs with their own criteria and benefits.